Get started

 5. Now let’s call a dummy ‘ping_auth’ service that requires user authentication.
 For now, let’s use HTTP Basic authentication.

-GET http://api.photodeck.com/ping_auth.xml
+GET https://api.photodeck.com/ping_auth.xml

 You should get in return an XML “OK” message.